How can I manage my credit repayments?

 Balance transfers help manage existing debt, but you might still pay interest on future purchases.
 That is unless you get a balance transfer credit card that includes 0% interest on purchases.
 Keep an eye on when the interest-free periods end, as the 0% interest on purchases may not last as long as the 0% interest period on your balance transfer.

-If you don’t have a 0% interest purchase offer included in your balance transfers deal, think about whether it’s worth avoiding using the card for cash withdrawals and purchases.
+If you don’t have a 0% interest purchase offer included in your balance transfers deal, think about whether it’s worth avoiding using the card for purchases.
 Your repayments could be used to pay these off first, delaying your balance transfer repayment.
 The key here is to make sure other purchases don’t prevent you from paying off the balance you transferred before your interest-free period ends.

 If you owe money on credit cards and are looking for ways to better manage your finances, find out how much you could save with our balance transfer calculator, or take a look at our balance transfer credit cards.